-When Alabama Gov. George Wallace positioned himself defiantly at the entrance to a University of Alabama gymnasium, he created a moment and phrase that still echoes half a century later.
+When Alabama Gov. George Wallace positioned himself defiantly at the entrance to a University of Alabama gymnasium in 1963, he created a moment and phrase that still echoes half a century later.

 His “Stand in the Schoolhouse Door” was an attempt to keep African-Americans out of the state’s flagship university in Tuscaloosa.
 The politician, who had vowed “Segregation now, Segregation tomorrow, Segregation forever,” provided one of the most dramatic moments of the 1960s when he tried to block two students from enrolling at the University of Alabama.

 It wasn’t until 2010 that the incident was finally formally commemorated by the university when it dedicated a clock and plaza at the site of the confrontation.

 The area, sacred ground in the battle for civil rights, is centered on a 40-foot brick tower.
 It contains markers, noting the importance of the event.
 It’s easily accessible on campus — just a few blocks from the museum dedicated to another Alabama legend: football coach Paul W. “Bear” Bryant.

 The two students who confronted Wallace, Vivian Malone Jones and James Hood, arrived at the university’s Foster Auditorium on the morning of June 11, 1963, to register for classes.
 They were escorted by U.S. deputy Attorney General Nicholas Katzenbach with the support of the Alabama National Guard, which had been federalized that day by President Kennedy.

 The confrontation itself was largely theater.
 Katzenbach asked Wallace to step aside, and the governor responded with a short speech.
 Although military officials were prepared to forcefully remove Wallace, he allowed the students o register.
 The moment of symbolic defiance launched him on to the international stage and into the Presidential spotlight.